Canon 640, 645, 660 series & other ink cartridges - How to refill

 Canon cartridge inject ink

-When finished injecting (all colours if colour cartridge), turn the cartridge upside down and gently knock it against some folded paper toweling or tissues few times - to drain any excess ink.
-Keep tapping it, until no more ink drains out.
+When finished injecting (all colours if colour cartridge), turn the cartridge upside down and gently tap it against some folded paper toweling or tissues few times - to drain any excess ink.
+Keep tapping it, until no more ink drips out.
 Then clean the cartridge up with tissue or damp cloth and fit it back in the printer.

-after all the excess ink drains out into the printer..
-And the leaked ink will not only make a mess, but can also cross over and contaminate other ink colours.
+after all the excess ink drains out into the printer.
+And the leaked ink will not only make a mess, but can also cross over and contaminate the other ink colours.
 So don't!

-Don't leave cartridge sitting on paper towels/tissues (upright) after filling.
-The tissues will wick all the ink out if left long enough.
+Don't leave cartridge sitting on paper towels (upright) after filling.
+The tissues or paper towel will wick all the ink out - if left long enough.

 Don't seal the fill holes after filling!
-They must stay open for printing.
+They must stay open to let air in.

-You can replace the top label if you want, but there is no need to.
+You can replace the top label if you like, but there is no need to.
 The cartridge will work perfectly ok without it.

-Note: A Canon cartridge leaking is never caused by the ink holes being open or a missing top label.
+Note: A Canon cartridge (of this type) leaking is never caused by the fill holes being left open or missing the top label.
+Too much ink is the most likely cause when filling a standard size (not XL) cartridge.

 Need more info?
 Contact us